AdamSorrel/DB1connectingHZA/README.md

 There are several files that are necessary for the execution of your program.
 These are the following:

 - `boot.py` contains basic information pointing towards the `main.py` script. :warning: **You should never edit this file.**
 - `main.py` is a very simple file.
 It consists of only one line (and one comment).
-This point towards your actual code.
+This points towards your actual code.
 We will keep it that way and edit only the content of the `execfile()` function, pointing towards the file which will actually contain your code. :warning: **Do not add your own code into the `main.py` file.**

 <br>